McMinnville Movement Class: PRO sponsored in-person

 Register

-Parkinson’s Exercise Class; Virtual
+Parkinson’s Warriors Exercise Class; Virtual

 This class is best for individuals that are able to work and move independently although it can be modified for those that need to sit.
 Contact Lori to try a class and see if it works for you.